indiqusdocs/stpi/docs/Networking/NATGateways/PortForwardingforVMviaVNF.md

 This section helps you check the basic details of your virtual machine.
 After logging in, you can view the system status and find the IP address to make sure the VM is running and connected to the network.

-The following steps guide you through logging into the VM terminal, reviewing system and network information, identifying the correct network interface and IP address, and checking for any available software or OS updates.
+The following steps guide you through logging into the VM terminal, reviewing system and network information, identifying the correct network interface and IP address, and checking for any available software or OS updates:

 1. Log in to the VM terminal.
 2. Check system status (CPU, memory, processes, IP) – shown on login.